-The Range field shall be expressed using absolute times only; the other formats defined by [RFC 2326] shall NOT be used by ONVIF replay clients.
-Servers may choose to support other formats also.
+A device shall support the Range field expressed using absolute times as defined by [RFC 2326].
 Absolute times are expressed using the utc-range from [RFC 2326].

 Either open or closed ranges may be used.
 In the case of a closed range, the range is increasing (end time later than start time) for forward playback and decreasing for reverse playback.
 The direction of the range shall correspond to the value of the Scale header.